Use of Names

 Proper names of University of Tennessee System Administration Offices or Departments and senior staff titles

-Office of the President: University of Tennessee Interim President Randy Boyd
+- Office of the President: University of Tennessee President Randy Boyd

-Office of the Chief Financial Officer: Treasurer, Chief Financial Officer and Chief Investment Officer; Controller
+- Office of Finance and Administration: Chief Financial Officer; Treasurer; Chief Investment Officer; Controller

-Office of the General Counsel: General Counsel and Secretary of the University
+- Office of the General Counsel: General Counsel

-Office of Human Resources: Vice President Human Resources
+- Office of Human Resources: Chief Human Resources Officer

 Within body copy on official websites, broadcast emails, and press releases, the abbreviation Dr. is used only before the name of a person who holds a medical (MD or DVM) degree.
 The title Dr. is not used before the names of people who hold other doctoral degrees or honorary doctoral degrees.